vktr274/pix2pix-maps/README.md

 **Note:**

 Please note that in the first 6 trainings there was a mistake in our implementation of the PatchGAN model which affected the receptive field sizes.
-This means that the receptive field sizes mentioned in the following sections are incorrect.
-The receptive size was 22, 94, and 382 instead of 16, 70, and 286 respectively.
+This means that the receptive field sizes mentioned in the following 6 sections are incorrect.
+The receptive sizes were 22, 94, and 382 instead of 16, 70, and 286 respectively.
 The mistake was fixed before the 7th training.

 ### Training 1